-This is essentially the amount you have in savings to gain interest.
-It is recommended that households keep about two month’s salary as a rainy day fund.
+The principal is essentially the amount you have in savings to gain interest.
+It is recommended that households keep about two months of salary as a rainy day fund.

 This is the rate offered by your financial institution, and is the percentage of your principal that will become interest every year.

 This is interest paid only on the original amount invested.
-For example, if you have $5,000 in savings (principal) at a 4 percent rate for 6 years, your interest earned will be: $5,000 x 0.04 x 6 = $1,200.
+For example, if you have $5,000 in savings (principal) at a 4 per cent rate for six years, your interest earned will be: $5,000 x 0.04 x 6 = $1,200.
 However, this assumes that you spend your interest as soon as you gain it, rather than keep it in your savings account.

-With RateCity’s savings account calculator, you can pin point your return with even more accuracy.
-For example, you can calculate the impact of additional deposits, and how frequent they are (such as salaries).
+With RateCity’s savings account calculator, you can pinpoint your return with even more accuracy.
+For example, you can calculate the impact of additional deposits, such as salaries.

 So experiment with different scenarios and savings methods to see what kind of difference healthy habits can have on your balance.
 And when you are done calculating, make numbers into reality by searching online for the best rates on savings accounts.